standardpixel/simple-react-webpack-static-plugin/README.md

 [![Build Status](https://travis-ci.org/standardpixel/simple-react-webpack-static-plugin.svg?branch=master)](https://travis-ci.org/standardpixel/simple-react-webpack-static-plugin)

- This Webpack plug-in does one thing really well.
-When pluged in to a webpack config with one or more JSX entry-points, it will generate a static HTML file for each of those entry-points.
-This is so that your site will have static content for any reason you might like to have that.
+This plugin creates an HTML file with static markup from each JSX entry-point in a webpack config.
+It expects you have written your application to use ES-2015.

 ## Example Usage